bfinl/DeepSIF/personalized_model/README.md

 Please cite the following publication if you are using any part of the codes:

 Sun R, Zhang W, Bagić A, He B: “Deep learning based source imaging provides strong sublobar localization of epileptogenic zone from MEG interictal spikes.”
-NeuroImage, 2023.
+NeuroImage 281 (2023): 120366.
+DOI:10.1016/j.neuroimage.2023.120366